HPC Frequently Asked Questions

 Question: How can I run multiple serial tasks inside one job?

-Answer: Many ARC systems are “dedicated node”, meaning that even a serial job will reserve a full node.
-For this reason, users with serial (sequential) programs are encouraged to “package” multiple serial tasks into a single job submitted to the scheduler.
+Answer: Users with serial (sequential) programs may want to "package" multiple serial tasks into a single job submitted to the scheduler.
 This can be done with third-party tools (gnu parallel is a good one) or using a loop within the job submission script.
 (A similar structure can be used to run multiple short, parallel tasks inside a job.)
 The basic structure is to loop through the number of tasks using while or for, start the task in the background using the & operator, and then use the wait command to wait for the tasks to finish:

 # Define variables numtasks=16 np=1 # Loop through numtasks tasks while [ $np -le $numtasks ] do # Run the task in the background with input and output depending on the variable np ./a.out $np > $np.out & # Increment task counter np=$((np+1)) done # Wait for all of the tasks to finish wait

-To ensure that the same program (with the same inputs) isn’t being run multiple times, users should make sure that the loop variable (np, above) is used to specify input files or parameters.
-A complete submission script for running 16 tasks on a BlueRidge node, with each task using a separate tarball as input, is here.
+Please note that the above structure will only work within a single node.
+To ensure that the same program (with the same inputs) isn't being run multiple times, users should make sure that the loop variable (np, above) is used to specify input files or parameters.

 Question: How can I run multiple short, parallel tasks inside one job?